danth/stylix/README.md

 };
 ```

+## Multi-user configurations

+For those apps which are configured through Home Manager, Stylix allows you to
+choose a different theme for each user.
+This can be done by setting the theme
+within Home Manager for that user rather than at the system level.

+By default, all users follow the system theme.
+This can be turned off by
+setting `stylix.homeManagerIntegration.followSystem = false`, in which case you
+must explicitly set a theme for each user.
+Setting that option is not required
+just to be able to override an individual theme.

+If you would like to disable all Home Manager activity for a user, you can set
+`stylix.homeManagerIntegration.autoImport = false`, then manually import the
+Home Manager module for the users for which it should be enabled.

 ## Turning targets on and off

 In Stylix terms, a target is anything which can have colors, fonts or a